 Care of Puppies....

-All puppies are from AKC registered parents and generally ready for there forever homes around 10-weeks for Schnauzers and 12-weeks for Yorkshires.
+All puppies are from AKC or another registered parents and generally ready for there forever homes generally around 10-weeks for Schnauzers and 12-weeks for Yorkshires.

-Schnauzers & Yorkies come with their tails and dew claws done unless requested traditional before birth.
-BIROs and Biewers come with intact tails but dew claws are done and sometimes on occasion we will have all litters that we will keep traditional tails.
-Now, there are some instances when removing dew claws on extremely tiny pups is not done due to their delicate size and we do not perform any cropping of the ears.
+Schnauzers & Traditional Yorkies come with their tails and dew claws done at two days unless requested traditional before birth.
+BIROs and Biewers come with dew claws done and have intact tails.
+Sometimes on occasion we will have all litters that we will keep intact tails.
+Now, there are some instances when removing dew claws on extremely tiny pups is not done due to their delicate size and we do not perform any cropping of the ears and/or recommend cropping.

 Our Veterinarian performs a physical exam which includes checking for heart abnormalities, lungs are clear, no ear or eye infections, glands are normal, teeth and gums are in perfect condition for their age, fecal exam to ensure they are parasite free, and are sound and healthy puppies before they leave us..
 The are given Fenbendazole 2x and Pyrantel 2x which treats for all four of the common parasites that puppies may have for a total of four-times between 2-8 weeks at two week intervals.
-Puppies are vaccinated on our schedule listed below and between 8-9 weeks they receive microchips.
+Puppies are vaccinated on our schedule listed below and at around 6 weeks they receive their microchips.

 *Please Note* We do not allow for anyone to come, see or pick-out puppies in person and/or visit puppies.
 This is to protect our dogs and your puppy from possible exposure to illnesses and germs that could potentially be harmful.
 On day of pick-up we will arrange appointments to receive your puppy.
 We do post pictures of puppies every 2-3 weeks (if permitted) until they are ready to go home.

 Each SMM puppy goes through the Puppy Enrichment Exercise.